mahotilo/LinkChecker/README.md

 ## Version history
 1.4.3
-- get rid of CURL to improve link checking
+- get rid of cURL to improve link checking

 1.4.2
 - add facebook and twitter share links to whitelist